glennmatlin/FIFE_manuscript/wopr/content/02_background.typ

 // CITE: Creativity in LLM-based Multi-Agent Systems: A Survey Computational creativity has been a topic of study for many years ...(TODO: Riedl + Glenn FILL HERE)...

-The nature of game design forces trade-offs between realism and simplicity in order to manage complexity to help games flow properly and allow humans to gain insight from the experience. @wallman_its_1995 @walton_developing_2019.
+The nature of game design forces trade-offs between realism and simplicity in order to manage complexity to help games flow properly and allow humans to gain insight from the experience. @wallman_its_1995 @walton_developing_2019 @wasser_gaming_2019.
+Therefore, game designers make intentional choices about the game's scope and rules to focus on the key skills they want to reinforce or gather data about @booth_wargame_2024.
-SMEs have often classified wargames based on the primary skill required for success @deutschland_bundeswehr_wargaming_2017 @uk_ministry_of_defense_wargaming_2017.
+SMEs have often classified wargames based on the primary skill required for success.
 One common method SMEs use is placing games somewhere on a spectrum spanning from analytical to creative based on the qualitative aspects and game mechanics
 @combe_ii_educational_2021 @de_rosa_design_2021 @ashdown_matrix_2018.
 Creative game types are those that are open-ended, non-linear games that heavily rely on creative problem solving, while the second is heavily structured and rule‑based games where analytical skills are more important @zegers_matrix_2011.
 These categories are respectively referred to as *creative wargames* and *analytical wargames* @franken_when_2013 @barzashka_five_2019.
 Open-ended games provide a far greater degree of creative freedom for players to identify the action needed to advance towards their goals and finish the game.
 Creativity offers players the freedom to identify unique paths to reach the victory condition, or even change the definition of the victory condition.
 Due to the open-ended nature of creative wargames, they have previously relied heavily on SMEs for scenario design, player actions, and adjudication @coulthart_whats_2017 @perla_what_1985.
 In the military domain, these game formats are commonly referred to as matrix wargames or seminar wargames @us_naval_war_college_war_2015.
 This creative wargame style favors players with superior argumentation and decision‑making to navigate the complex open‑ended game state.